Writing Critique Services

 How Do I Register?

-Contact Christine DeSmet: 608‑262‑3447 (email@example.com) to register.
+Contact Laura Kahl at firstname.lastname@example.org to register.
 You may request a specific consultant, or we can recommend one.
 Let us know if you have an upcoming deadline so that we can work with you to meet it.
 Pay by check or credit card.
-Checks payable to “UW-Madison.”
-Credit cards, email Laura Kahl (firstname.lastname@example.org) for the online payment link.
+Please make checks payable to “UW–Madison.”
+For credit card payments, email Laura Kahl (email@example.com) for the online payment link.

 After you’ve registered, email the manuscript to your writing consultant who will begin the critique.